-Showers – We will have access to showers at campgrounds, municipal pools, etc. about 2-3 times during the week.
+Showers – We will only have access to showers at campgrounds, municipal pools, etc. about 2-3 times during a normal week's walk.

 Sleeping arrangements – To keep the budget low and provide a real communal experience, we sleep overnight on the floor of host churches and community halls.
-Private rooms are not possible, but some walkers prefer to bring a compact tent!
+Private rooms are (usually) not possible, but some walkers prefer to bring a compact tent!
 (Note that tenting may not be an option every night, as some venues do not allow it.)
 Bring your own sleeping bag, pillow, and camping mat or air mattress.
 (We can provide an air mattress if needed!
 Just let us know in advance).
-There will be room in the venues for distancing, and we will pay close attention to ventilation.
-We are also looking into building a Corsi-Rosenthal box (air filter) to bring along.
+We will pay close attention to ventilation.
+We are also providing a Corsi-Rosenthal box (air filter) for the common area.

-Speed – Camino Nova Scotia’s 2022 pilgrimages are not a race.
+Speed – CNS’s 2023 Caminos are not a race.
 Travel at your own pace.
 Speed up, slow down, rest, take a break, enjoy the world around you.
 Walk alone, walk with others.
 It’s up to you.
 Our evening meal, cold drinks, friends, and a place to sleep will be there whenever you arrive.

 Substances – To respect the regulations of our overnight host sites, and in the spirit of pilgrimage simplicity and contemplation, alcohol is not served at dinner.
 It isn't forbidden, and as occasion allows, you are welcome to avail yourself of local pubs, etc. along the route.
 Disruptive drinking and/or illicit drug use will not be tolerated, and pilgrims may be asked to head home early.
 Some pilgrims have chosen to use a walking pilgrimage as a chance to quit smoking!
 This is difficult to do, and we don't require it.
 We do ask that smoking be done only outdoors and only at a safe distance from fellow walkers who may have medical reasons to avoid second-hand smoke.